Qiuben/TALineNet/README.md

 - [Training and Testing](#train-test)

 ## Dataset
-You can download the synthetic dataset Ev-WireframeSeq as well as the real-scene datset Ev-LineSeq from [OneDrive](https://1drv.ms/f/c/93289205239bc375/IgC0F7BmFkD3RqQo51EgklVGAVn3aSoHt5aeoidAgLjtyMM?e=ANqbof).
+You can download the synthetic dataset **Ev-WireframeSeq** as well as the real-scene dataset **Ev-LineSeq** from [OneDrive](https://1drv.ms/f/c/93289205239bc375/IgC0F7BmFkD3RqQo51EgklVGAVn3aSoHt5aeoidAgLjtyMM?e=ANqbof).
 This link provides the event representations, which is ready for direct network processing.
 If you need the raw event data, please contact us via email.

 Put the downloaded datasets to `your_datasets_path`.